Public Records Request

 - All persons reviewing non-exempt public records must be advised that the records must not be removed from any file, destroyed, damaged, written on, marked, or changed in any way.

-- All persons requesting public records shall be notified of the city's duplication fee: $0.15 per single-sided copy; $0.30 for double-sided copy; $5 for electronic response to records request.
+- All persons requesting public records shall be notified of the city's duplication fee: $0.15 per single-sided copy; $0.30 for double-sided copy.
 The complete listing of charges for public records can be found on page 6 of 20 of the City's Fee Schedule.

 - Duplication of an official building plan will not be produced by the city, until the city receives written permission to do so from (i) the licensed professional who prepared the plan(s,) and (ii) the building owner.